1) Roll your cursor around in the photo banner area. That makes various options appear and disappear.

 Unlimited on-demand 24/7 interactive service.
 Full content includes The Weekly Show, The Radio Channel, our complete Archive of radio PROGRAMS, ALBUMS and TRACKS, plus all other interactive features like playlists and voiceover on/off.
 You may purchase a 1-month, 3-month, 6-month, or 1-year term, with or without recurring billing.

-A continuous, non-interactive stream of HOS radio programs, one after the other, no need to click or make selections--like an all-HOS radio station.
+A continuous, non-interactive stream of HOS radio programs, one after the other, no need to click or make selections--like EIGHT (8) different all-HOS radio stations.
 Tune in any time, listen as long as you like.
 The stream will run continuously for up to eight hours after SIGN IN; after that, you have to SIGN IN and start the stream again.

 The RADIO CHANNEL draws randomly on the entire archive, eliminating seasonally and thematically inappropriate programs until their time of year comes around.
 When you SIGN IN, you will hear whatever is playing at the time.
 You can SIGN OFF whenever you like.
 You may stop the stream at any time, but you cannot pause it and return to where it was when you left off.
 After stopping, you re-enter the stream at its current point.
 You may not rewind or fast forward the RADIO CHANNEL.
 (For these and other interactive features, please access our Archive of radio PROGRAMS, ALBUMS, and album TRACKS.)

-Prepaid Minutes are a unique feature of our service, enabling you to buy streaming access time in blocks of 10 or 15 hours and use them at your leisure.
+Prepaid Minutes are a unique feature of our website only (they don't work in our mobile apps or on Sonos).
+Prepaid Minutes enable you to buy streaming access time in blocks of 10 or 15 hours and use them at your leisure.
 Billing is non-recurring--no subscription.

 Your credit or debit card is charged once and 600 or 900 minutes of prepaid access time is credited to your account.
 The system tracks your actual usage and deducts it as you stream.
 Your remaining minutes are displayed when you SIGN IN or in MY ACCOUNT > 'Time remaining.'